 This is our first independent blog post.
-We have been practising online marketing and SEO since 1998 (as freelance) and as a group since 2001.
-In these blogs I’ll share observations and and musings about the web marketing industry, and Internet technology in general.
+We have been practising online marketing and SEO since 1998 (as freelance), as a group since 2001, and then as an agency.
+Our background is in marketing and advertising.
+In these blogs, I’ll share observations and musings about the web marketing industry and Internet technology in general.

-In the meantime we are migrating our older blog material over here from a Google Blogger site we have been using – and will place the post in the appropriate date formats.
-We find that by having your own URL and hosting for a blog you are not subject to the rules or creative limitations that blogging establishments may place on their users.
+In the interim, we are migrating our older blog content to here from a Google Blogger site we have been using – and will place the posts in the appropriate date formats.
+We find that by having your own domain and blog hosting – you are not subject to the rules or creative limitations that blogging systems may place on their users.

 After reviewing many online blog systems and marvelling at the sheer number of excellent layouts and ever-increasing functionality we have finally settled on one we are happy with.
-What I found is that most WordPress designs are created by individuals based on either their design experience or/and influences.
-With that in mind there was only one option to find the time and create our own version.
-We started with a blank template named WordPress Miles.
+What I found is that most WordPress designs are created by individuals based on either their design experience or/influences.
+With that in mind, there was only one option to find the time and create our own version.
+We started with a short-lived blank template named WordPress Miles.
 Which I understand is named after Miles Davis.

-We set to work and extended the width of the template.
+We set it to work and extended the width of the template.
 This was important.
-WordPress 1.0 and above now supports multiple categories, SEO friendly permalinks, plugin architecture that will extend the features of the blog.
-Next, a paint palette and ‘hex mash up’ and a small production number on aesthetics and you have the theme you are now viewing.
-A lot more went into this theme than meets the eye.
+WordPress 1.0 and above now supports multiple categories, SEO-friendly permalinks, and plugin architecture that will extend the features of the blog.
+Next, a paint palette and ‘hex mash up’ and a small production number on design.
+A lot more went into our version of the WordPress ‘Miles’ update than meets the eye.
 Getting meta-description to work for the home page was a lesson in re-hacking, some plug-ins had to be recreated and voila we are almost there.